Around the world RV-9A on display at AirVenture 2019.

 An interesting article about life on Christmas Island - www.salon.com/2008/08/31/christmas_island/

-The spartan Captain Cook hotel, my base for the next few days, was a bit rundown.
-The hotel, however, did have it's advantages: it was close to Cassidy international, it had a stocked bar, friendly staff, and it had a relatively nice beach.
-Visitors could either select between a cinder block hotel room or grass roofed "bure" closer to the beach.
-Water service was shut off between 11pm and 6 am, so forget a late night shower.
+The Captain Cook hotel, my base for the next few days, was a bit rundown.
+The hotel did have it's advantages: it was close to Cassidy international airport, it had a stocked bar, friendly staff, wi-fi (extra charge), and a nice beach.
+Guests could request either a cinder block hotel room or grass roofed "bure" closer to the beach.
+Water service was shut off between 11pm and 6 am and cleaning (of the showers) appeared to have been discontinued about 5 years ago.
 My cinder block room featured a rusting, incredibly loud air conditioner, which sounded like a bulldozer tearing itself apart.
-In order to get some sleep, I wore my Bose noise cancellation headset to bed to drown out the racket.
+To get some sleep, I wore my Bose aviation noise cancellation headset to bed to drown out the racket.
+The staff is trying to keep the place running with limited resources.

 I spent the next two days trying to arrange delivery of AVGAS and withdrawing Australian dollars from the only operational ATM on the island.
 The only fuel supplier (Kiribati OIL) recently cached 1000 liters of AVGAS, shipped from Australia.
 I was truly fortunate to obtain fuel as I heard of one RTW pilot stuck on the island for months waiting for the next shipment of fuel.
 The landing/parking fees and fuel all needed to be paid in Australian dollars.